High-Throughput Computational Screening of Two-Dimensional Semiconductors: Screening Criteria

+For nonmagnetic semiconductors, the Kohn-Sham (KS) band gap $E_g$ is defined as the difference between the eigenvalues of CBM and VBM.
+That is,

-In the slab model of 2D systems, periodic slabs were separated by a vacuum layer of 20 {\AA} in \emph{c} direction to avoid mirror interactions.
-In sampling the Brillouin zone integrations, we used Monkhorst-Pack \emph{k}-point meshes with a reciprocal space resolution of 2$\pi \times$0.008 {\AA}$^{-1}$ (for example, a 59$\times$59 kmesh for graphene), to locate the positions of VBM and CBM for each potential candidate in the reciprocal-space at PBE level.
-Then we calculate the values of both $\epsilon_\text{CBM}$ and $\epsilon_\text{VBM}$ at HSE06 level.
-There are five typical 2D Bravais lattices, namely, hexagonal, square, rectangular, centered rectangular and oblique respectively.
-The Ball-and-stick models, Brillouin zones and suggested $k$-paths for these Bravais lattices adopted in our high-throughput calculations are presented in Fig. \ref{fig_kpath} and Table \ref{table_kpath}.
+where $\epsilon_\text{CBM}$ and $\epsilon_\text{VBM}$ are the KS eigenvalues of CBM and VBM respectively.
+It is well known that PBE severely underestimates the band gap of semiconductors because of the lack of derivative discontinuity of the functional with respect to the number of electrons and the lack of clear physical meaning of the unoccupied orbitals.
+But PBE yields similar band dispersion curves to the hybrid DFT result.
+There are five typical 2D Bravais lattices, namely, hexagonal, square, rectangular, centered rectangular, and oblique respectively.
+The Ball-and-stick models, Brillouin zones and suggested $k$-paths for the Bravais lattices adopted in our high-throughput calculations are presented in Fig. \ref{fig_kpath} and Table \ref{table_kpath}.